 Q. How will applying Early Decision influence my consideration for merit scholarships?

 A. You will automatically be considered for University scholarships at Early Decision.
-You may also apply for either the Community Service or Presidential Diversity Scholarship.
+You may also apply for either the Community Service, Leadership, or Presidential Diversity Scholarship.
 If you are a scholarship winner, you will be notified at the time of your admission.
 If you are interested in the Vilas Scholarship, applications must be submitted by February 1 and winners will not be selected until mid-March.

 Q. Can I calculate my total loan debt by multiplying my first-year student loan by four years?